Haggagovic

 Haggagovic has visited 157 countries around the world and documented these countries by photos and videos.
 He has also given lectures for school children, university students, multinational organisations and cooperations in all the countries he has visited.

-Haggagovic has appeared in more than 1500 media organisations, visible and audible in the countries he visits.
+Haggagovic has appeared in more than 1500 media organizations.

 TV Travel shows Safari Haggagovic and Haggagovic World

 Haggagovic has the most popular TV travel show in Egypt and Middle East Safari Haggagovic which is watched by millions worldwide on TV and online pages, and in 2020 he celebrated Season 8 and 250 episodes of Haggagovic World weekly travel show on ONTV (Egypt).

 Early life

 When he was four years old he refused to go to the first day of school, as he was crying loud that he wanted to travel to Japan.
 When he was asked on a TV show for kids about his future dreams, he answered quickly, "I want to travel to every country in the world," not to be a pilot or engineer like the other kids.